-We invite you to explore below resources to support online and FurmanFlex instruction, including how to plan for multiple modalities, design active learning activities for diverse modes of engagement, support learning via instructional technology, and prepare your students for your courses.
-The variety of resources available on informed pedagogy for hybrid flexible environments and collaborative learning technology will help you meet your course learning outcomes in any circumstance.
-For university updates about the 2020-2021 academic year, please visit the Furman Focused: Fall 2020 page.
+The 2020 COVID-19 pandemic thrust us into uncharted territory in and out of the classroom.
+However, many of the lessons we garnered about teaching and learning during this time continue to inform promising practices today.
+Whether you are teaching an online (no physical classroom assigned) or FurmanFlex (physical classroom assigned, students engage in multiple and fluctuating ways during the semester) course, we invite you to explore the resources below to support online and FurmanFlex instruction, including how to plan for multiple modalities, design active learning activities for diverse modes of engagement, support learning via instructional technology, and prepare your students for your courses.
+Informed by the lessons we learned during spring 2020 remote instruction, the variety of resources available here on informed pedagogy for hybrid flexible environments and collaborative learning technology will help you meet your course learning outcomes in any circumstance.